xdmarcos/ProfileHUB/README.md

 📥 Apply dependency injection and dependency inversion through protocol.

 ## Project Architecture

-This project follow the [MVP](https://en.wikipedia.org/wiki/Model–view–presenter) design pattern.
+This project follows the [MVP](https://en.wikipedia.org/wiki/Model–view–presenter) design pattern.
 It also makes use of the [Repository](https://cubettech.com/resources/blog/introduction-to-repository-design-pattern) and [Coordinator](https://khanlou.com/2015/01/the-coordinator/) patterns.

+The reason for it (besides it was also mentioned in the assigment as the architecture to apply) was that for the size of this project, ********MVP********   maintains the project structure simple enough and wihtout much boilerplate while still providing all the benefits of any other clean architecture.
+The main focus is reusability and testability.

 ## Dependencies